Chasing 99%: MNIST without CNN

 "optimizer": "Adam"

-As you can see the SLIGHTLY performed better on both training and test dataset.
+As you can see, the model performed slightly better on both the training and test datasets.

 On 100 epochs the model performed substantially better